top of page

 Garden Together

-This year, Action Network has 8 garden beds in the Point Arena Community Garden.
 Gardening has been shown to support mental health and reduce stress.
 When we garden together, we heal together!
 All ages welcome, join us on Tuesdays 10-11am.

 Crafting Circles